 There's something about citrus that reminds me of summer.
-So, when summertime finally arrives, I love to make a citrus salad with citrus salad dressing.
 Nothing tastes better than a fresh salad in the summer, especially when it's hot outside.
-And, the weather definitely calls for fresh summer salads.
-So, when I saw beautiful oranges and vibrant beets at the market, I planned an entree citrus salad recipe for tonight's dinner.
+And the weather in Arizona calls for fresh summer salads.
+So, when I saw beautiful oranges and vibrant beets at the market, I planned an entree summer citrus salad recipe for tonight's dinner.

-Generally, the tastiest oranges, regardless of variety, are firm, full-colored, smooth, and thin-skinned.
+Generally, the tastiest oranges are firm, full-colored, smooth, and thin-skinned, regardless of variety.
 However, as you would with most fruits and veggies, steer clear of oranges that are too soft, show even the smallest signs of mold, or feel bruised anywhere on the fruit.

 Even though oranges typically are in season in the winter, Valencia oranges' peak season is April to June.
 First grown in California, the most common variety is Valencia, which is both juicy and richly hued.